Sommerregen/grav-plugin-jscomments/README.md

     language: ''            # Default language (e.g. 'en')
 ```

-If you need to change any value, then the best process is to copy the [jscomments.yaml](jscomments.yaml) file into your `users/config/plugins/` folder (create it if it doesn't exist), and then modify there.
+If you need to change any value, then the best process is to copy the [jscomments.yaml](jscomments.yaml) file into your `users/config/plugins/` folder (create it if it doesn't exist) and modify it there.
 This will override the default settings.

-If you want to change any of these settings for a specific page you can do so via the page's header.
+If you want to change any of these settings for a specific page you can do so via the page header.
 Below is an example of how these settings can be used.

 ```yaml
 jscomments: